TaisaSoares/TaisaSoares/README.md

   <!--Text and more about me-->
   <h1 align="center"><br>Hey, good to see you here 😊</h1>
-  <p>My name is Taisa, I am 21 years old, and I live in Aracaju, Sergipe, Brazil!
+  <p>My name is Taisa, I am 23 years old, and I live in Aracaju, Sergipe, Brazil!
 I ended up in the programming world because I couldn't choose between logic and creativity, so I ended up choosing both!
 Today I can exercise both my logic solving problems, and my creativity creating screens and painting buttons (hahaha), I feel I really found myself in Front-End 🥰</p>

   <h3> More about me:<br></h3>
   <p>👩‍💻 Self-taught in programming</p>
-  <p>🤟 Intern in Front-End Development at Hand Talk</p>
+  <p>🤟 Front-End Developer at Hand Talk</p>
-  <p>💕 I'm dating a <a href="https://github.com/GabrielF9">passionate developer</a> who has always encouraged me to program (and still encourages and celebrates every div created)</p>
-  <p>👃 Fun fact: I can't smell (and I almost burned down the house for it)</p>
-  <p>🎈 Some of my hobbies are: embroidery, playing The Sims 4 or farm games, meticulously planning projects and trips that will never get off the ground</p>
-  <p>🐈 Pet mom (proudly), Shiva and Jake (two beautiful kittens with opposite personalities)</p>
+  <p>🐾 Pet mom (proudly), Shiva and Jake, two beautiful kittens with opposite personalities, and Dudu, a very cute lazy puppy</p>
-  <p>🦿 I am disabled people (orthopedic prosthesis in the right leg) and I use this as an excuse not to go out much but deep down it is just laziness</p>

 <!--Languages and Frameworks with exp, studying and interest-->
 <!--Links used: https://devicon.dev/ -->